arialdomartini/grasp-it/src/WhenToUseExceptions/README.md

 Why do we suggest this approach to exceptions?
 Well, an exception represents an immediate, nonlocal transfer of control — it's a kind of cascading goto.
 Programs that use exceptions as part of their normal processing suffer from all the readability and maintainability problems of classic spaghetti code.
 These programs break encapsulation: routines and their callers are more tightly coupled via exception handling.

-## Error Handlers Are an Alternative

-An error handler is a routine that is called when an error is detected.
-You can register a routine to handle a specific category of errors.
-When one of these errors occurs, the handler will be called.

-There are times when you may want to use error handlers, either instead of or alongside exceptions.
-Clearly, if you are using a language such as C, which does not support exceptions, this is one of your few other options (see the challenge on the next page).
-However, sometimes error handlers can be used even in languages (such as Java) that have a good exception handling scheme built in.

-Consider the implementation of a client-server application, using Java's Remote Method Invocation (RMI) facility.
-Because of the way RMI is implemented, every call to a remote routine must be prepared to handle a `RemoteException`.
-Adding code to handle these exceptions can become tedious, and means that it is difficult to write code that works with both local and remote routines.
-A possible work-around is to wrap your remote objects in a class that is not remote.
-This class then implements an error handler interface, allowing the client code to register a routine to be called when a remote exception is detected.